checkmarx-ts/checkmarx-cxflow-plusplus-github-action/README.md

 ### Execution Parameters

+* `build-container-tag`: The container image where SCA Resolver is executed.
+If not supplied, SCA Resolver is executed on the current GitHub runner.
+* `break-on-manifest-failure`: (default: true) If set to false, build does not break upon dependency resolution failure.
 * `upload-sarif-file`: (default: true) Uploads the Sarif file to create entries on the GitHub security tab during push events.
 * `delete-sarif-file`: (default: true) Set to "false" when using the Sarif feedback channel to keep the Sarif file at the path returned in the `sarif-path` output parameter.
 * `default-branch`: (default: `${{github.event.repository.default_branch}}`) The default branch of the repository used as the root parent project in SAST from which branch projects are derived.
 This defaults to the repo's defined default branch.